John H. Reed

-John Hathaway Reed (January 5, 1921 – October 31, 2012) was the 67th Governor of Maine, holding office during the 1960s.
+John Hathaway Reed (January 5, 1921 – October 31, 2012) was an American diplomat and politician who served as the 67th governor of Maine, holding office during the 1960s.
 He was once an Aroostook County potato farmer.
 Reed was a Republican who took office following the death of Governor Clinton Clauson.

-Life and career
+Political career

 Reed was born in Fort Fairfield, Maine, in 1921.
 He graduated from the University of Maine in 1942.
 He served in the United States Navy in World War II, first graduating from Harvard's Navy Supply Corps School in 1944.